 The objective of this paper is to test the inverse relationship between farm size and productivity and identify the changes, if any, with the introduction of modern technology in agriculture, particularly in context of small holders' agriculture.
-We have estimated productivity and input use in all the crops grown by farmers on an annual basis and used them to compare performance of the entire system of land-based activities across various farm size categories.
+We have estimated productivity and input use in all the crops grown by farmers on an annual basis and used them to compare performance of the entire sys-tem of land-based activities across various farm size categories.
 Agricultural development indicators like; cropping pattern, intensity of cropping, use of chemical fertilizers, modern seeds and irrigation resources have been also examined for different categories of farm households.

 The paper investigates the farm size -productivity relationship amongst smallholder farms of Bihar province of India.
-Bihar is the most suitable region for studying farm size and productivity relationship on farms of small land holders because there is high population density (1102/sq. km.) and very small landholdings (0.39 ha.).
-Marginal size of land holdings (< 1 ha.) constitute 91 percent of total farm holdings and possess 57 per cent of cultivated land and their average size of landholdings is 0.25 hectare (Government of India, 2012).
-Number of land holdings increased from 11.6 million in 2001-02 to 16.2 million in 2010-11 (39.7%) whereas increase in marginal land holdings was much faster (51.5%) from 9.7 million to 14.7 million during the period (Appendix-I).
+Bihar is the most suitable region for studying farm size and productivity relationship on farms of small land holders because there is high population density (1102/sq. km.) and very small landholdings (0.39 ha).
+Marginal size of land holdings (<

+1 ha) constitute 91 percent of total farm holdings and possess 57 per cent of cultivated land and their average size of landholdings is 0.25 hectare (Government of India, 2012).